 Social spiders have social niches.

 The genesis of this whole series of papers grew out of some experiments I did during my Ph.D.
 My dissertation was all about testing theories on the adaptive evolution of individual differences in behavior.
 One of my favorite hypotheses in this regard was the “social niche specialization hypothesis” (Bergmuller & Taborsky 2010; Montiglio et al 2013).
-I first tested this in threespine sticklebacks, my main study species at the time, but somewhat disappointingly (to me, at least) I found that sticklebacks show strong individual differences in behavior, but repeated social interactions within the same group do *not* seem to strengthen these differences, a key prediction of the hypothesis (Laskowski & Bell 2014).
+I first tested this in threespine sticklebacks, my main study species at the time, but somewhat surprisingly (at least to me at first) I found that sticklebacks show strong individual differences in behavior, but repeated social interactions within the same group do *not* seem to strengthen these differences, a key prediction of the hypothesis (Laskowski & Bell 2014).
 So I reasoned that if social niches were going to be important, they would be most important for species that have more stable social groups; unlike the sticklebacks that live in dynamic groups with constantly changing group membership.